-The 2020 edition of the Rio Open, which is also called the ATP Rio de Janeiro, will kick-start in February and some of the top players from around the world are expected to take part.
+The 2021 edition of the Rio Open, which is also called the ATP Rio de Janeiro, can be expected to be played in February and some of the top players from around the world are expected to take part.
 And if you are looking to watch the Rio Open live streaming online then here’s how you can do it.

 - For tennis fans in the UK, Europe, Australia & elsewhere go to bet365 > Tennis > Live Streaming here* to watch & bet on the ATP & WTA tennis live.